scottvr/ASSET/README.md

 current status

 While renaming the repo and doing some refactoring, I merged a documentation branch into main and pushed to github.
-The docs may make the project look more ready-for-primetimw than it is.
+The docs may make the project look more ready-for-primetime than it is.

 there is still quite a bit of code that is local to my machine only, including the training code, which like the rest of stemprover, is still under active development.